Resurrection (1931 English-language film)

 Resurrection is a 1931 American Pre-Code English-language adaptation of the 1899 Leo Tolstoy novel Resurrection produced by Universal Studios.
-It was an all-talking version starring John Boles and Lupe Vélez.
+It was an all-talking version.

+The film starred John Boles as well as Lupe Vélez.

 It was directed by Edwin Carewe, who had also directed the previous 1927 silent adaptation.

-A Spanish language version, Resurrección was also made in the same year by Universal Studios.
-The film starred John Boles as well as Lupe Vélez, who also starred in the Spanish-language version.
+A Spanish language version, Resurrección was also made in the same year by Universal Studios., John Boles and Lupe Vélez also starred in the Spanish-language version.